 - Hold a diploma, title or training certificate issued in the Member State of origin necessary to exercise its specialty;

 - apply for qualification recognition (see below.
 "2. d.
-Application for qualification for a free establishment");
+Application for qualification for a Freedom of establishment");

 - submit to a compensation measure if the competent authority considers that the applicant's training relates to subjects substantially different from the training required to carry out the activity in France.
 If necessary, the competent authority may require the applicant to submit to an aptitude test or an adjustment course of up to three years.